Since campus is closed, how should I submit my application?

 - Skilled Nursing Facilities

-- The program's most recent annual licensure examination pass rate will be at least 80% for all first-time test-takers during the same 12 month period.
+- The program’s most recent annual pass rate on the National Council Licensure Examination for Registered Nurses (NCLEX-RN) will be at least 80% for all first-time test-takers during the same 12-month period (January 1st - December 31st).

-- Ninety percent (90%) of the Nursing graduates will be employed in nursing 6-12 months after graduation.
+- Ninety percent (90%) of the nursing graduates will be employed in nursing 6 to 12 months after graduation.

 It is the mission of the Nursing Education program to: